AI-generated

 Facts

-• QPL filed a Complaint for Consignation and Damages (Civil Case No. 0587-M) before the RTC, depositing the rejected amount and challenging the Municipal Assessor's authority and valuation process.
+• The Consignation Case: QPL filed a Complaint for Consignation and Damages before the RTC, depositing the P60.2 million.
+QPL protested the Municipal Assessor's authority and valuation process.
+Defendants argued QPL was estopped from denying the Assessor's authority since it previously paid taxes based on the assessment.

-• In June 2002, QPL and the Province of Quezon agreed to submit their dispute to the Secretary of Finance, who subsequently issued a resolution on the matter in August 2002.
+• Administrative Resolution: In June 2002, QPL and the Province of Quezon submitted their dispute to the Secretary of Finance, who issued a Resolution on August 30, 2002 resolving basic issues between the principal parties.

 Arguments of the Petitioners